Akyiaa/ECS522U-GUI-Weather-App/README.md

 🌩️Ability to import personalised Timetables

 ## ❄️ How to run the app:

-In the project directory, you can run `npm start`.\
+(Make sure to install the latest version of Node.js and npm) In the project directory, you can run `npm start`.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\
 The page will reload when you make changes.